 To be eligible to receive an ROTC scholarship, a student must:

 - Be medically qualified.

 - Pass the Army Physical Fitness Test.
 High school students must pass a personal fitness test.

 - Meet Army height and weight standards.

 - Be no older than 31 years of age on Dec.
 31 of the year in which they graduate from college.

 - Have a minimum GPA of 2.5.
 High school students must also have a minimum score of 19 on the ACT.

 High school students may apply online for an ROTC scholarship beginning in June between their junior and senior years.
 The application window closes at the beginning of January in their senior year.

-The typical high school scholarship recipient at WMU has a 3.5 GPA; scored a 25 on the ACT; played a high school varsity sport; and was a team captain, a student government leader, or held some other type of leadership position.
+The typical high school scholarship recipient at WMU has a 3.5 GPA; scored a 25 on the ACT or 1180 on the SAT; played a high school varsity sport; and was a team captain, a student government leader, or held some other type of leadership position.

 Applicants who are not high school students must apply in person at WMU's ROTC office.
 Email Brett Johnson for more information.